opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/Legacy-Audit-Management.md

 above.
 The default is to purge all records.
 After setting either the Cut-off Date or the Days to Keep, purge the archived audit records.

-[Purge Archived Audit Records]{.ul}
-Without setting the Cut-off Date or the Days to Keep, the **Purge Records** button purges [all]{.ul} archived audit records.
+Without setting the Cut-off Date or the Days to Keep, the **Purge Records** button purges *all* archived audit records.
 SMA Technologies strongly recommends retaining at least two weeks of data.

 First, [log into Legacy Audit Management](#Logging_into_Legacy_Audit_Management) before continuing